TZstatsADS/ads-spring2024-project1-cty20001114/output/README.md

-# ADS Project 1: What made you happy today?
+# ADS Project 1: What made people without children happy in their life?
 ### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+The output directory contains my python notebook.